MelonKony/millmint/site/factbook/state/law/constitution.md

 ## THE DIRECTORY

 ### Article 10
 1. Constituents of the Commonwealth provide two representatives to the Directory as Prime Ministers.
-The Ministers practice equal power and make decisions as a single office (Sorda).
+The Ministers exercise co-equal authority and act as a single office (Sorda).
 2. The Sorda are citizens elected by the National Assembly of their constituent republic and consist of one man and one woman.
 3. Should a Constituent be unable to provide both male and female representation, alternative arrangements may be made with Directory approval.